2nd Armoured Division (United Kingdom): Formation and home service

 In early 1940, to bring it up to full strength, the 1st Armoured Division was given priority for equipment, ready to go to France.
-Hhe 2nd Armoured Division strength only increased slowly and it was not immediately issued with cruiser tanks.
+The 2nd Armoured Division strength only increased slowly and it was not immediately issued with cruiser tanks.
 On 14 April, the 1st Light Armoured Brigade became the 1st Armoured Brigade, and the 22nd Heavy Armoured Brigade was renamed the 22nd Armoured Brigade.
 The renaming followed a change in the war establishment of an armoured regiment.
 The armament of regiments and brigades was to be homogeneous, with each brigade having 166 cruiser tanks.
 In total, including tanks assigned to headquarters units, an armoured division now had an establishment of 340 tanks, sixteen 25-pounder field gun-howitzers, and twenty-four 2-pounder anti-tank guns.
 By May, the division had 31 light tanks in the 1st Armoured Brigade.
 The 22nd Armoured Brigade had no serviceable tanks and made do with lorries.
 The division had two 25-pounders, supplemented by four First World War–vintage 18-pounder field guns, four QF 4.5 in howitzers of similar vintage and two anti-tank guns.
 On 10 May, Major-General Justice Tilly took command after Hotblack was removed following an apparent stroke.
 Tilly had been an armoured warfare instructor and commander of the 1st Tank Brigade before the war.

 The division was equipped with Cruiser Mk II; this close support (CS) version of the tank was armed with a howitzer for firing smoke and high explosive rounds, and not intended to fight other tanks.